ovito-org/extensions-contrib-page/docs/index.markdown

 layout: default
 ---

-This page provides a curated directory of custom Python [modifiers](#modifiers) for [file readers](#file-readers), developed as an extension to [OVITO](https://www.ovito.org/).
-Each modifier listed here has been developed and is actively maintained by members of the OVITO community.
+This page provides a curated directory of useful Python extensions for [OVITO](https://www.ovito.org/), for example, new [modifiers](#modifiers) and [file readers](#file-readers).

-Please visit the OVITO online documentation for information on developing, installing, and running, extensions.
+These extensions have been developed and contributed by members of the OVITO user community.
+The extensions are all hosted in external code repositories, which are mainted by their respective authors.

+Please see each extension's documentation page or the [OVITO manual](https://ovito.org/docs/dev/reference/pipelines/modifiers/python_script.html#installing-python-based-extensions-for-ovito-with-pip) for installation instructions.
+Most extensions can be used with *OVITO Pro* and the standalone *OVITO Python Module*
+(version 3.9 or later).

 ## How to submit your extension

-If you would like your extension to be reviewed and added to the list, please contact us at [social@ovito.org](mailto:social@ovito.org).
-Alternatively you have the option to open an [issue](https://github.com/ovito-org/extensions-contrib-page/issues) or submit a [pull request](https://github.com/ovito-org/extensions-contrib-page/pulls) on our [GitHub repository](https://github.com/ovito-org/extensions-contrib-page).
+If you would like your own extension to be reviewed by the OVITO team and added to this list, please write to [social@ovito.org](mailto:social@ovito.org).
+Alternatively, you can open an [issue](https://github.com/ovito-org/extensions-contrib-page/issues) or submit a [pull request](https://github.com/ovito-org/extensions-contrib-page/pulls) to the [GitHub repository](https://github.com/ovito-org/extensions-contrib-page).

 # Modifiers